Install and manage NuGet packages in Visual Studio for Mac

 This article describes how to include a NuGet package in a project and demonstrates the tool chain that makes the process seamless.

-With the project open in Visual Studio for Mac, right-click on the Packages folder in the Solution Pad and select Add Packages:
+With a project open in Visual Studio for Mac, right-click on the Dependencies folder (Packages folder if using a Xamarin project) in the Solution Window and select Manage NuGet Packages....

-This launches the Add Packages window.
-Ensure that the Source drop-down, is set to
+This launches the Manage NuGet Packages window.
+Ensure that the Source drop-down in the top left corner of the dialog is set to

 Use the search box in the top-right corner to find a specific package, for example

-azure.
-When you've found a package that you wish to use, select it and click the Add Package button to begin installation.
+EntityFramework.
+When you have found a package that you wish to use, select it and click the Add Package button to begin installation.

 Once the package has been downloaded, it will be added to your project.
-The solution will change as follows:
+The solution will change depending on the type of project you're editing:

 - The References node will contain a list of all the assemblies that are part of a NuGet package.